cuijiyao01/docker-k8s-training/docker/Exercise 0 - Linux Primitives.md

 ## Step 1: prepare your chroot environment first

 Since chroot isolates a directory from the rest of the file system, the process to be started must be present inside the chroot directory tree - and so do all the libraries and accompanying files that binary needs.
-For this, we need to create the basic directory layout of the Linux file system within your chrooted directory.
+For this, we need to create the basic directory layout of the Linux file system within your chroot-ed directory.

 Create the directories `bin`, `lib`, `lib64` and `proc` in your `container` directory.
 Copy the binary for BASH into `container/bin`.
 Use `ldd` to find out, which libraries are needed to run bash and copy them into the appropriate directories inside your container.
 Note that `ld-linux-x86-64.so.2` goes into the `lib64` directory, the rest goes into `lib`.